TanYikai/CS3241-Computer-Graphics-Labs/Lab3_Windows/Lab3_Windows_VS2013/Lab3_VS2013/ReadMe.txt

 2)when 'd' is pressed, the light will move and rotate 3)when 'D' is pressed, the angle of the camera is animated to give the illusion of dynamic pouncing

-Hoped you enjoyed it as much I did making it!
-Till next time!